TooLs For School

 As a designer, I first sorted out data collected from the user research at CMU Children’s School and then created personas and customer journey map catering teachers and school director’s needs.
 I also designed the screens and prototyped low-fi to high-fi web and mobile mockups.

+We identified two types of stakeholders in the tools and supplies sharing process.
+One is school teacher, and the other is school director.
 Teachers at children’s school use a mix of consumable and reusable items, such as classroom supplies, books, tangrams, etc. and most items are shared to save on space and/or money.
+When the tools and supplies are used up, school directors have to process the requests from teachers and buy tools and supplies within budget.

 WHAT is the problem?